 Youth Managers will attend pre-summer training sessions through May.
 During June and July, all City Beets participants will meet for eight weeks.
 Youth are expected to attend all sessions.

 - Optional: Monday evening Family Garden Time

 - Wednesdays: 9 AM -12:30 PM

 - Saturdays: Several shifts at the 2nd Street Market are required.
 Times may vary.

 - Have an interest in gardening or business

 What are the benefits?

-Youth will learn valuable skills in business, communication, leadership, problem-solving, nutrition, and cooperation.
-City Beets participants also receive gift cards totaling $100 for satisfactory participation.
-Youth Managers will recieve $200 in gift cards.
+In addition to leadership skills training and a summer of fun, City Beets participants also receive gift cards totaling $100 for satisfactory participation.
+Youth Managers will receive $200 in gift cards.